Impact of Forecast Stability on Navigational Contrail Avoidance: Background

 \subsection{Statistical Methods}

 Unless otherwise stated, statistics presented as a function of forecast lead time were computed by binning waypoints based on a single nominal lead time assigned to all waypoints in a flight.
 Nominal lead times were computed as the difference between the forecast initialization time and the time of the flight's first waypoint.
-Error bars for binned statistics correspond to 95\% confidence intervals obtained by applying a bias-corrected accelerated (BCa) bootstrap analysis \cite{efron1987better}.
-For each statistic, the bootstrap samples were obtained by resampling (with replacement and before binning) from the set of all flights considered in this study (i.e., they are resampled per flight and not per day or per waypoint).
-Each statistic was resampled a total of 10,000 times to obtain a bootstrap distribution.
-The confidence intervals were chosen from the bootstrap distribution according to the BCa method originally described by \cite{efron1987better}, which accounts for both bias and skewness in the bootstrap distribution.
+Error bars for binned statistics correspond to 95\% confidence intervals obtained by applying a bias-corrected accelerated (BCa) bootstrap analysis \cite{efron1987better}, which we now briefly describe.
+For each statistic, bootstrap samples are obtained by resampling (with replacement and before binning) from the set of all flights considered in this study (i.e., they are resampled per flight and not per day or per waypoint).
+Each statistic is resampled a total of 10,000 times.
+The empirical collection of resampled statistics is known as a bootstrap distribution.
+The confidence intervals are chosen from the tails of this bootstrap distribution.
+In the most basic form of bootstrap, the confidence interval based on quantiles of the bootstrap distribution.
+However, if the bootstrap distribution is biased or skewed, then this method will not produce an accurate estimate of the confidence intervals.
+In this case, they may be chosen according the BCa method originally described by \cite{efron1987better}, which accounts for both bias and skewness in the bootstrap distribution.